WUUF

-WUUF (103.5 FM) is a radio station broadcasting a country music format.
-Licensed to Sodus, New York, United States, the station serves the Sodus area.
-The station is currently owned by Waynco Radio and features programming from Westwood One's Mainstream Country format.
+WUUF (103.5 FM) is a radio station broadcasting a country music format, licensed to Sodus, New York.
+The station is owned by Waynco Radio and features programming from Westwood One's Mainstream Country format.

 The station also carries radio coverage of NASCAR and the Indianapolis 500 from the three networks which provide it.

 History

 The station went on the air as a rock station, WNNR-FM on October 31, 1989.
-On May 30, 2002, the station changed its format to country and call sign to the current WUUF.
+The station changed its format to country on November 1, 1999 and call sign to the current WUUF on May 30, 2002.